Genomics innovation initiative

 In partnership with Macquarie University, the AWRI is also a member of the international Sc2.0 collaboration that is building the world’s first synthetic yeast.
 Macquarie and the AWRI are responsible for chromosome XIV.
 Other collaborating institutions on the project are located in the USA, China, the UK and Singapore.

-Biosynthesis of raspberry ketone
+Production of raspberry ketone by wine yeast

 Sc2.0 international collaboration